Privacy Policy

 Subscribers under a Master Services Agreement receive engagement-grade service that may include:

-- Optional Enhanced Deployment Options — single-tenant managed deployment, on-premises deployment, customer-managed inference (alternative inference gateways such as Azure OpenAI or Vertex AI, in conjunction with single-tenant or on-prem), customer-controlled storage (including GitHub Enterprise Server and equivalents), enhanced data-residency commitments, customer-accessible operational logs, reduced subprocessor reliance, enhanced observability and monitoring (organization-specific output verification, policy-adherence monitoring, custom escalation chains, tailored review interfaces), and regulatory-compliance add-ons
+• Optional Enhanced Deployment Options — single-tenant managed deployment, Zero-data-retention deployment (Customer routed to a Platform instance with n8n execution-data persistence disabled, compiled-snapshot perspective cache disabled, and pointer-only application logs; available as shared ZDR pool or Customer-dedicated single-tenant), on-premises deployment, zero-data-retention inference routing (inference restricted to ZDR-qualified endpoints as a contractual commitment), customer-managed inference (alternative inference gateways such as Azure OpenAI or Vertex AI, in conjunction with single-tenant or on-prem), customer-controlled storage (including GitHub Enterprise Server and equivalents), customer-accessible operational logs, eval capture disable, enhanced data-residency commitments, reduced subprocessor reliance, enhanced observability and monitoring (organization-specific output verification, policy-adherence monitoring, custom escalation chains, tailored review interfaces), and regulatory-compliance add-ons

 For MSA-covered Customers, the MSA, applicable SOW, and any invoked Schedules (including Schedule E — Data Processing Addendum, where EU personal data is materially processed) govern.
 This Privacy Policy continues to describe the Platform’s standard architecture and data-handling posture.